Pringleman83/SportsBook/README.md

 * Change the range of dates or games the predictions cover.

+* Display results from throughout the whole current season of each league.

+* Change the range of dates the results cover.

 * Produce a spreadsheet of all predictions or filtered predictions with a wealth of current stats for each team in each prediction.

 * Export currently loaded league data to a JSON file.